Buddhist Therapy, Life Coaching, Dharma Training

 Anagārika Michael Turner Buddhist Teacher and Trainer | Pasannacitta: having a bright, clear, purified, and confident mind; having faith in the three jewels and in kamma and its results

-In early 2021, after nearly three decades of study and deep practice, I renounced my professional business career, my relationships, my possessions, and my worldly life; and I boarded an air plane for Southeast Asia so that I may dedicate myself full-time to Buddhist practice, study, and teaching — continuing along my path of receiving higher-ordination as a Buddhist monk, scholar, and teacher.
-My life has been an unexpectedly eventful journey ever since.
+Many years ago — after nearly thirty years of study, working with teachers, and deep practice — I renounced my professional business career, my relationships, my possessions, and my worldly life, and I boarded an aircraft for a monastery in Southeast Asia so that I may dedicate myself full-time to Buddhist practice, study, and teaching — continuing along my path with the intention of receiving higher-ordination as a Buddhist monk, scholar, and teacher.
+My life has been an unexpectedly eventful journey ever since, bringing me to where I am today.

-Hitherto, I had been a successful and accomplished international Fortune 200 business leader, transatlantic board member, and strategic growth counsellor to several companies and non-profit organisations; while at the same time, being an advanced non-sectarian teacher-practitioner who, for years, has been guiding others toward Buddhist awakening (streamentry), while personally working with my own teachers and gurus, cultivating the behaviours and dedication that are in accordance of those who genuinely strive to realise the Buddhist path toward Nibbāna.
+Hitherto, I had been a successful and accomplished Fortune 200 business leader, transatlantic board member, and strategic growth consultant to profit and non-profit organisations; while at the same time, being an advanced non-sectarian teacher-practitioner who, for years, has been guiding others toward Buddhist stream-entry (i.e., spiritual awakening), while personally working with my own teachers and gurus, cultivating the behaviours and dedication that are in accordance of those who genuinely strive to realise the Buddhist path toward Nibbāna.

-I first took an interest in Buddhist studies and meditation more than 30 years ago and I currently continue to expand my studies under the direction of monastic leaders in both the Theravāda and Gelugpa traditions.
-My personal practice is that of a monastically-minded early Buddhist with a firm emphasis on the time-honoured core of the Buddha's traditional pre-sectarian Pāli teachings (e.g., the sutta and vinaya piṭaka); but, I am also one who sees practical value in the compassion-based innovations found in Tibetan Buddhism (e.g., lojong, lamrim, tonglen), and I have developed an efficient method that works them together to make veritable and measurable progress to awakening, streamentry, and beyond; more on that below.
+Born in 1975, I first took an interest in Buddhist studies and meditation more than 30 years ago, and I currently continue to expand my primary studies under the direction of monks from the Sri Lankan Theravāda and Thai Forest traditions while also engaging in scholarly cross-tradition dialogue with monastics from the Tibetan Gelugpa tradition.
+My personal practice is that of a monastically-minded early Buddhist with a firm emphasis on the time-honoured core of the Buddha's traditional pre-sectarian Pāli teachings (e.g., the sutta and vinaya piṭaka), but I am also one who sees practical value in the compassion- and lovingkindness-based innovations found in Tibetan Buddhism, and I have developed an efficient method that works them together to make veritable and measurable progress to awakening, stream-entry, and beyond; more on that below.

-I created this community of students after having helped countless numbers of people get past the intermediate and more advanced challenges associated with their meditation and dharma practice by enhancing their activities with time-tested Buddhist techniques coupled with personalised, insightful, and deeply-knowledgeable training, coaching, and guidance for the practical application of Buddhist practices in real life.
+I created this community of students after having helped countless numbers of people get past the intermediate and more advanced challenges associated with their meditation and Dhamma practice by enhancing their activities with time-tested Buddhist techniques coupled with personalised, insightful, and deeply knowledgeable training, coaching, and guidance for the practical application of Buddhist practices in real life.

-I evolved into this service as a natural by-product of deep study, followed by steady practice, and deep insights paired with the successful tutoring at the request of countless colleagues and Dhamma/meditation practitioners over the years.
+I evolved into this service as a natural by-product of deep study, followed by steady practice and direct insights paired with the successful tutoring at the request of countless colleagues and Dhamma/meditation practitioners over the years.

-What I bring to my sagacious Path coaching and advanced awakening training is direct experience and a deep interdisciplinary expertise in the early Buddhist teachings on meditation, insight, ethics, rationality, compassion, and happiness that fills a space between the rigours of Southeast Asian monastic Buddhism and the laissez-faire attitude of its Western counterpart and my focus is foremost on the practical application of Buddhism to actually achieve happiness and peace-of-mind through meditative stability, analytical insight, and dharma practice to help you make your way toward (or through) the Stages of Enlightenment.
+That being said, what I bring to my advanced Path training, or alternatively, to my sagacious Buddhist life coaching is direct experience and a deep interdisciplinary expertise in the early Buddhist teachings on meditation, insight, ethics, rationality, compassion, and happiness that fills a space between the rigours of Southeast Asian monastic Buddhism and the laissez-faire attitude of its Western counterpart and my focus is foremost on the practical application of Buddhism to actually achieve happiness and peace-of-mind through meditative stability, analytical insight, and Dhamma practice to help you make your way toward (or through) the Stages of Enlightenment.

 My Teachings & My Style